awslabs/genai-idp-terraform/sources/docs/architecture.md

   - Data analytics pipelines
   - Custom notification systems
 - Receives the document processing details and output location

+For comprehensive implementation guidance, use cases, and code examples, see [post-processing-lambda-hook.md](./post-processing-lambda-hook.md).

 ## Additional Documentation